JohnSebastian3/pair-pics/README.md

 # pair-pics
-A project for couples to upload pictures of their adventures.
+Instagram-like app for couples to upload pictures of their adventures.